 A. Mainly with supportive care -- painkillers for headache, and hospitalization for people with severe illness.
-It may include breathing support, intravenous fluids and medications to redu8ce swelling in the brain.
-Some people report fatigue for a few months after the serious symptoms pass, Staples says.
-The disease can be fatal for people who weren’t able to recover from Powassan-caused encephalitis, she says.
-Other patients end up with long-term memory problems or even paralysis.
+It may include breathing support, intravenous fluids and medications to reduce swelling in the brain.
+Death is rare and happens in about 10% of the cases that have swelling in the brain, or encephalitis.
+Other patients end up with long-term memory problems, headaches, and muscle wasting.

 Q. How can I prevent tick bites?

-A. Paddock and Staples emphasize that prevention is the only way to avoid infection:
+A. Prevention is the only way to avoid infection:

 - Limit your exposure to tall grass; walk in the center of trails.
 Ticks generally latch onto your foot or leg and crawl up your body, often to your head or ears.
 They don’t jump or fly.

 - Remove leaf litter, and clear tall grass and brush around your home and the edge of your yard.

 - Use a 3-foot-wide barrier of wood chips or gravel between your yard and wooded areas to keep ticks from coming into your yard.